jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically/make_tdd_environment_automatically.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<makePythonTdd.sh>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<makePythonTdd.sh with no variables>`

 ----